fat-potato-uk/grpc-streaming/README.md

 ### Polymorphic Json and Freemarker

-In this example we are going to create a streaming gRpc connection.
+In this example we are going to create a streaming gRPC connection.
 For this, we must include the following in our `pom.xml`:

 ```xml